nunit/docs/docs/articles/nunit/writing-tests/attributes/testcasesource.md

 In constructing tests, NUnit uses each item returned by the enumerator as follows:

-* If it is an object derived from the `TestCaseDataParameters` class, its properties are used to provide the test case.
+* If it is an object derived from the `TestCaseParameters` class, its properties are used to provide the test case.
 NUnit provides the [TestCaseData](xref:testcasedata) type for this purpose.
 * If the test has a single argument and the returned value matches the type of